AmbireTech/adex-protocol/OUTPACE.md

 OUTPACE is a system for unidirectional one-to-many payment channels based on the primitives laid out in [OCEAN.md](/OCEAN.md).

+OCEAN defines that we aggregate off-chain events with a certain aggregation function, and a certain set of validators is delegated to run this aggregation function and sign a new state.
+If 2/3 or more signatures are collected, the state is considered valid.

+OUTPACE builds on this to allow creating a simple one-to-many payment channel: each state represents a balance tree, where the sum of balances and individual balances can only increase (therefore unidirectional).
+This allows any party to withdraw at any time, as long as their balance is in the tree and `>0`.
+The withdrawn amounts are accounted for on-chain.

+## What makes it a good fit

+Each AdEx campaign maps to one OUTPACE channel, where the advertiser locks up a certain budget (the channel deposit) which is paid out to multiple parties (publishers, validators, possibly even users).

+In case the advertiser decides to close the campaign, this can happen with the explicit agreement of the validators: they'd add a new balance entry for the advertiser, with the unspent portion of the total deposit, and sign the new state.
+This would allow the advertiser to withdraw their balance.

 ## Specification

 Each channel is `(creator, deposit, validUntil, validators[], spec)`, where: